 Keep in mind that perhaps the most important step of your decision is choosing quality hardwood flooring installation.
 A good installer can mean the difference between an easy to care for and long lasting floor, or squeaky, uneven, and/or crooked floorboards that will eventually require replacement.

 Fortunately, there are some clear signs to look for in an installer that will almost guarantee you are getting what you pay for.
-When you choose My Affordable Floors for your hardwood flooring installation in Milwaukee and the surrounding areas, you’ll notice these items are met and exceeded.
+When you choose My Affordable Flooring for your hardwood flooring installation in Milwaukee and the surrounding areas, you’ll notice these items are met and exceeded.

 A skilled and experienced installer will: